 Having a clear vision for collaborative inclusive services is one of the important elements in providing quality services to young children with disabilities and their families.
-If your program or community does not have a vision for inclusive services, plan some time to work together to develop a vision for your team, program, or community.
+If your program or community does not have a vision for inclusive services, plan some time to work together to develop one.